 If Adyen cannot capture the funds for a sales transaction that we already send you the money for, we will subtract those funds from the current payable batch.

-For the most up-to-date information about the current payable batch, check your Payable balance.
+For the most up-to-date information about the current payable batch, check your Next Payout balance.

-The following table shows an example payout schedule with a daily payout frequency and a payout delay of 2 days.
+The following table shows an example payout schedule with a daily payout frequency and a payout delay of two days.

 |Sales day||Payout day|